PaperMC/Paper/paper-server/README.md

 Bug Reporting
 -------------
+<a name="bug-reporting"></a>
 The development team is very open to both bug and feature requests / suggestions.
-You can submit these on the [JIRA Issue Tracker](http://hub.spigotmc.org/jira/).
+You can submit these on the [JIRA Issue Tracker](https://hub.spigotmc.org/jira/).

 Compilation
 -----------
+<a name="compilation"></a>
-CraftBukkit is a Java program which uses [Maven 3](http://maven.apache.org/) for compilation.
+CraftBukkit is a Java program which uses [Maven 3](https://maven.apache.org/) for compilation.
 To compile fresh from Git, simply perform the following steps:

 * Install Git using your preferred installation methods.
 * Download and run [BuildTools](https://www.spigotmc.org/wiki/buildtools/)